simplex-chat/simplex-chat/docs/FAQ.md

 It is quite a complex process, but fortunately all of this happens in the background, so it's simply to use.

-Whenerver somebody connects to you via your address, they basically ask your client whether they want to establish connection.
+Whenever somebody connects to you via your address, they basically ask your client whether they want to establish connection.
 After that, you can either agree or disagree.
 If interested, please read more: [Addresses and invitations](./guide/making-connections.md).

 ### How to configure and delete groups?